cloudfoundry/community/toc/working-groups/paketo.md

 ## Goals

 - Provides end users with stable, reliable and performant buildpacks with which to build their application.
-- Provides end users with buildpacks that are compatable with multiple platforms (i.e. Cloud Foundry, Docker, Kubernetes).
+- Provides end users with buildpacks that are compatible with multiple platforms (such as Cloud Foundry, Docker, and Kubernetes).
 - Provides documentation to enable platforms to adopt Paketo buildpacks and maintain compatibility with Paketo buildpacks.

 ## Scope